tranbamanh229289/MyProject/README.md

 * Data : Dataset Iris Flower for 4 feautures .I use 100 data points to train .50 data points to test and evaluate.
 * Preprocessing data :Missing values :Data set: full data, not missing .No need to handle missing data.
 * Problem requirements: From the dataset of iris flowers, build a model for classifying 3 types of flowers: "Setona", "Versicolor", "Virginica" using KNN.
+* Result :This algorithm is quite effective and easy to deploy.

 5.Al Naive Bayes :
 * Data : Dataset weather has 4 features: outlook , temperature,humidity,wind  .
 Each feauture has attibutes as: sunny,rainy,cool,hot , strong, weak ,high...
 * Preprocessing data :
 * I use the Naive Bayes algorithm for classification problems, to decide whether or not to play?.
-In the "Naive Bayes" algorithm, it depends a lot on the distribution P (x | c).
-There are 3 models to calculate P (x | c): Gaussian Naive Bayes, Multinomial Naive Bayes, Bernoulli Naive Bayes.
-My project uses the Multinomia model.
+In the "Naive Bayes" algorithm, it depends a lot on the distribution P (xi | c).
+There are 3 models to calculate P (xi | c): Gaussian Naive Bayes, Multinomial Naive Bayes, Bernoulli Naive Bayes.
+My project uses the Multinomia Naive Bayes model.
+* Multinomial Naive Bayes :This model is often used in text classification models.
+* Gaussian Naive Bayes :Use in data model is continuous variable ,
+* Bernoulli Naive Bayes: This model is applied to data types where each component is a binary value - equal to 0 or 1.
-* Result:The model was not very accurate(75%).The model was not very accurate.
-The reason is the small training data set.
+* Result:The model was not very accurate(75%).
+The reason is that this algorithm is heavily based on the train dataset .If there is little data, the algorithm will not be effective.This algorithm has no machine learning.